 We are reminded of the Eucharist, the Communion through which we, the Church, share in Jesus' body and blood, in yet another common experience with our brothers and sisters no matter when or where they live.
-We are called to encounter a God who emptied himself in becoming man, and who calls us to do the same.
-In experiencing the Eucharist, we receive an opportunity to put our own needs aside and replace them with another's-with our neighbor's-needs, as God did.
-So, we empty ourselves of what it means to be me and better understand what it means to be another.
+We are called to encounter our God who became human.
+In experiencing the Eucharist, we receive an opportunity to put our own needs aside and replace them with another's-with our neighbor's-needs as God did, so we empty ourselves of what it means to be me and better understand what it means to be another.